Naoris Protocol Expands into the Nordics with Strategic Consulting Hub in Oslo

-New Oslo Office to Drive National Cyber Resilience, and Private and Public Sector Transformation Across Norway, Sweden, Denmark, Finland, and Iceland

-PORTO, PORTUGAL / ACCESS Newswire / June 5, 2025 / Naoris Protocol, the global leader in decentralized trust infrastructure and post-quantum cybersecurity, proudly announces the opening of its Nordic Regional Command Center in Oslo, Norway.
+PORTO, Portugal, June 5, 2025 - (ACN Newswire) - Naoris Protocol, the global leader in decentralized trust infrastructure and post-quantum cybersecurity, proudly announces the opening of its Nordic Regional Command Center in Oslo, Norway.
 This new office marks a major milestone in the company's strategic global expansion, serving as a central hub for government partnerships, digital sovereignty solutions, and the distribution of critical defense-grade technologies across the Nordic region, covering Norway, Sweden, Denmark, Finland, and Iceland.

 This Nordic expansion is spearheaded by Major General (ret.)
 Inge Kampenes, former Chief of the Norwegian Armed Forces Cyber Defence and a decorated fighter pilot with deep expertise in defense strategy and cyber warfare.
 Kampenes brings decades of strategic military leadership to Naoris Consulting, the global consulting arm of Naoris Protocol, and will guide its engagement with Nordic governments, critical infrastructure, and public institutions.